pbinkley/microcopying_1940/index.markdown

 <p><span class="speaker" data-speaker="FUSSLER">MR. FUSSLER</span>: I think there are several people in the
 room who know more about the RCA process than I do.
-I met it for the first time last week and I am not sure of its <span style="page" id="page100">[p.100]</span> relevance to this discussion.
+I met it for the first time last week and I am not sure of its <span class="page" id="page100">[p.100]</span> relevance to this discussion.
 It is essentially a facsimile method of producing 10 to 1 copies of, at present, single sheets, although it may be adapted to book work later, by an electrochemical method, not dissimilar from present systems